A casual Google search for ransomware attacks will throw up a deluge of news stories, all of them from over the last few weeks (at time of writing).

 So – using the 3-2-1 rule for backs ups will help protect key systems and records.

-Training team members to be sufficiently aware of suspicious emails, URL or questionable looking attachments, all of which can be used to deliver ransomware.
+Training team members to be sufficiently aware of suspicious emails, URLs or questionable looking attachments, all of which can be used to deliver ransomware.

-Especially – as we’ve noted already – half of data breaches are down to human error.
+Especially – as we’ve noted already – half of the data breaches are down to human error.